Saanjher Baati: 25 years later

 Chiku takes a stand for Arjun when the neighbours insult him for marrying a rich girl.
 Prajukta, Poulomi, and Leo goes out to meet Chiku but Niloy, Kaushambhi and Garry catches them and forcefully takes them to their house whereas Chiku tries to meet them but failed.
 Kaushambhi gets to know Niloy's hidden feelings from him but Kaushambhi tries to instigate him against Chicku, Arjun and rest of the Roy family.
 One day, Arjun's father invites the Dostidars to attend Chiku's and Arjun's reception but instead Niloy insults them and asks them to leave the house.
 On the other hand, Chiku warns Arjun about Niloy not accepting him as his son-in-law.
 Slowly, Chicku realises that she has started falling in love with Arjun before leaving his house in order to return to the Dostidars.

 After a couple of days, the police visits the Roys and arrests Kaustab because of Niloy falsely charging him for the money which was stolen from his bank account.
 Chiku and Arjun decides to save Kaustab by proving him innocent.
 After all the circumstances, Nupur and her mother blames Chiku.
 Meanwhile, Prajukta visits the Roys.
 But after all the insults, Chiku leaves the house along with her mother, leaving Arjun and rest of the Roy family heartbroken.
 After coming back to her house, Chiku realises that it was Kaushambhi and Garry's plan to conspire against Kaustab.
 She decides to punish them by exposing their deeds to the rest of the family.
 One day, after proving Kaustab innocent and after his marriage, Chiku gets a shock seeing her and Arjun's old photographs together in other attire.
 She decides to confront Mollika about the same.
 Mollika and Sohini reveals her story and also about Surjasekhar and Mishmi's evil deeds.
 Hearing all these, the duo decides to help them get justice.
 They shelter them into her house, recovers the property papers and returns it to them.
 Also during Durga Puja, the couple stages a drama in order to prove Surjasekhar and Mishmi guilty.
-But however, Arjo and Charu's spirit appears in front of them and kills them.
+But Arjo and Charu's spirit appears in front of them and kills them.
 Overwhelmed by Chiku and Arjun's loyalty and honesty, Mallika renames her property in Arjun and Chiku's name.
 And also requests them to donate the Mullick mansion to Charu's blind school.